ExpHP/lammps-sys/README.md

   * `RUST_LAMMPS_SOURCE=auto`:  Try to link a system library, else build from source. **(default)**
   * `RUST_LAMMPS_SOURCE=system`:  Always link the system lammps library (else report an error explaining why this failed)
   * `RUST_LAMMPS_SOURCE=build`:  Always build from source
-* **`RUST_LAMMPS_MAKEFILE`** - A path to a LAMMPS Makefile on your local filesystem which will be used as a template by this crate when building from source.
-See the files in [`src/MAKE`] of the LAMMPS source for examples.
-If unset or left blank, the prepackaged makefile at `MAKE/Makefile.serial` will be used.

 ### Cargo features